 Workplace discrimination takes many forms.
 For example, a worker or job seeker could be discriminated against because of their color, race, age, or sex.
 A person may also be discriminated against in the workplace because of a disability.
 Just like all the other forms of discrimination, disability discrimination is unlawful.
 No employer or co-worker is allowed to discriminate against another person because of their disability.

-If you have a disability, it is crucial that you watch out for signs of disability discrimination.
+If you have a disability, it is crucial that you watch out for signs of discrimination.
 The following are some of the signs of disability discrimination you need to look out for in the workplace;

 Harassment can take many forms.
 For example, you may be a victim of disability discrimination if your employer or co-workers make offensive comments or jokes about your disability.
-You may also be a victim of disability discrimination if your employer uses intimidation tactics to make you act in a particular way.
+You may also be a victim of discrimination if your employer uses intimidation tactics to make you act in a particular way.